 When a containerized Helidon application is provisioned on Verrazzano, Verrazzano will configure the default logging and send logs to OpenSearch.
-Logs can be viewed using the OpenSearch Dashboards console.
+You can view the logs using the OpenSearch Dashboards.

 The logs are placed in a per-namespace OpenSearch data stream named